 Although you can authenticate with passwords by default, we recommend you create SSH keys and transfer your public key to any system that you need to access.
 This is much more secure and can save you time in the long run.

 Please see this guide to set up SSH keys in order to access your server if you have not done so already.

 If you can connect to the machine using SSH, then you have completed all of the necessary requirements necessary to use SFTP to manage files.
 Test SSH access with the following command:

 If that works, exit back out by typing:

-We can establish an SSH connection and then open up an SFTP session using that connection by issuing the following command:
+Now we can establish an SFTP session by issuing the following command:

 You will connect the the remote system and your prompt will change to an SFTP prompt.

 The most useful command to learn first is the help command.
-This gives you access to a summary of the SFTP help.
+This gives you access to a summary of the other SFTP commands.
 You can call it by typing either of these in the prompt: